gabriellewald/resume.md/resume.md

 ### <span></span>

-- Data Analytics Fellowship, 300 hours
+- Data Analytics and AI Fellowship, 300 hours
 - Machine Learning with Tree-Based Models in Python
 - Feature Engineering for Machine Learning in Python
 - Supervised Learning with scikit-learn